 Following her departure from the New Guardians, Yrra has been perusing her relationship with Green Lantern John Stewart, basically acting as his partner.

 Powers and Abilities

-Yarra is a wielder of Star Sapphire Power Ring, which enables her to create light constructs based on her imagination and love.
+Yrra is a wielder of Star Sapphire Power Ring, which enables her to create light constructs based on her imagination and love.
 The ring possesses a wide array of primary functions such as: translating alien languages, flight, the ability to breath in space, illusion casting, enhanced strength and durability, etc. Her constructs mainly take on the form of a spear.

-For the majority of her appearances, Yarra has relied primarily on her own natural combat instincts.
+For the majority of her appearances, Yrra has relied primarily on her own natural combat instincts.
 She is knowledgeable in a wide range of weapons and has a large assortment of highly technological items available, which she utilizes with great effectiveness.